heleph4nt/GOmarin/README.md

 PlasmoFP folder contains: re-written PlasmoFP code, so that we do not need jupyter notebooks (it is a hassle to get them to work on a server)

-## Récupération des données de bactéries sur Uniprot :
+## Downloading bacterial data from Uniprot:

-Séquences protéiques de bactéries sur Uniprot en format tsv :
+Protein sequences of bacteria from Uniprot in TSV format:

 Features : Entry_name, Organism, Sequence, Gene Ontology (MF),  Gene Ontology (CP), Gene Ontology (CC), Pfam, Interpro (taxonomy_id:2) AND ((existence:3) OR (existence:2) OR (existence:1)) AND (length:[* TO 1200])

-~330 000 séquences
+~330 000 sequences

 --> trembl & swissprot

-## Création des jeux de données d'entrainement, de test et de validation + Generation des embeddings :
+## Creation of training, test, and validation datasets + Generation of embeddings:

 create_data_split/create_data_split_function_only.ipynb

-## Entrainenement des modèles pour la prédiction de termes G0 'MF' et choix des paramètres du modèle final:
+## Training models for predicting GO 'MF' terms and selecting parameters for the final model:

 model_function/MF_architecture_tune.ipynb

-## Prédiction des terles GO grâce au modèle :
+## Predicting GO terms using the model :

 model_function/Inference.ipynb